signalfx/signalfx-agent/docs/monitors/prometheus-redis.md

 ## Overview

-This monitor scrapes [Prmoetheus Redis Exporter](https://github.com/oliver006/redis_exporter) metrics and sends them to SignalFx.
+This monitor scrapes [Prometheus Redis Exporter](https://github.com/oliver006/redis_exporter) metrics and sends them to SignalFx.
 It is a wrapper around the [prometheus-exporter](./prometheus-exporter.md) monitor that provides a